danyk20/CMS_DAQ_simulation/README.md

     - all nodes run identical code, the only difference is the ID which define node's position in the tree
 - Root node has ID 20 000(REST)/2.0.0.0.0(MOM) by default
 - The first most left child keep copy ID from parent and change first (from the left) 0 -> 1
-    - The seconds most left child keep copy ID from parent and change first (from the left) 0 -> 2, and etc. up to X which is number of children
+    - The seconds most left child keep copy ID from parent and change first (from the left) 0 -> 2, etc. up to X which is number of children
     - maximum allowed number of children is 9 because of decimal number limitation
 - This proces recursively continue until selected level is reached